 - US Federal legal recordkeeping requirements dictate keeping HR + Payroll data and documents for anywhere from 1 year for basic documents and data to up to 30 years (for OSHA specific data).
 With multiple systems, countries and retention policies long term data management becomes even more complex.
 See the whitepaper below for the detailed list of links to compliance rules.

 - Security: Legacy system security protocols are outdated.
 In addition, organizations too often consider Excel, Access, and “flat files” as potential options for archiving data which is highly insecure and not suitable for sensitive PII in HR and Payroll data.
 Google “hack [xls, pdf, mdb] password” to discover how many tools are readily available to access these files even when secured with password protection.
-Most legacy systems are not up to par with security protocols like TSL (versus SSL) and comprehensive usage of encryption over HTTPS or at-rest encryption options.
+Many legacy systems are not up to par with security protocols like TSL (versus SSL) and comprehensive usage of encryption over HTTPS or at-rest encryption options.

 - Harmonization, Consolidation: Archiving offers opportunities to harmonize and consolidate multiple, even global legacy data and applications; it’s like “zipping up” or compressing your landscape and data for historical reporting purposes.